-The first step is determining a schedule that works best for your business and employees.
+The first step is determining the best schedule for your business and employees.
 You can implement a 4/10 or 9/80 schedule, or you might build a schedule that pulls elements from both of these iterations.

 Take these steps to implement a compressed workweek:

-These tips can help your compressed workweek implementation go more smoothly:
+The following tips can help your compressed workweek implementation go more smoothly: